 While he may not be your typical historical figure, I would want David Bowie to work with us.
 He was accomplished at pushing creativity to the limit.
-I can only imagine the amazing blogs, social media campaigns and graphics that could be created with his inspiration.
-For me personally, I often need inspiration to push past the normal boundaries of my own creativity.
+I can only imagine the amazing blogs, social media campaigns, and graphics that could be created with his inspiration.
+For me personally, I often need the inspiration to push past the normal boundaries of my own creativity.
 Working with David could definitely help me break out of that.

 Also, we should all go out for drinks after work.
-I think it would be beyond interesting to have conversation with David.
+I think it would be beyond interesting to have a conversation with David.
 Plus, it would just be cool to walk into the bar with such a recognizable and amazing artist.